drivendataorg/deon/README.md

   -l, --checklist PATH  Override default checklist file with a path to a custom
                         checklist.yml file.
   -f, --format TEXT     Output format.
 Default is "markdown".
 Can be one of
-                        [markdown, markdown, rst, jupyter, html, ascii].
+                        [rmarkdown, markdown, rst, jupyter, html, ascii].
                         Ignored and file extension used if --output is passed.
   -o, --output PATH     Output file path.
 Extension can be one of [.rmd, .md,
                         .rst, .ipynb, .html, .txt] The checklist is appended if the file exists.